easyiac/cryptpass/README.md

 {
     "server": {
         "port": "Port, type: int, default: `8088`",
-        "root-password": "Root password, If not present in first run, it will be generated, and printed in the log on INFO level", "auth-header-key": "Auth header key, default is `X-CRYPTPASS-KEY`", "tls": {
+        "root-password": "Root password, If not present in first run on the first run, it will be generated, and printed in the log on INFO level", "auth-header-key": "Auth header key, default is `X-CRYPTPASS-KEY`", "tls": {
             "key-pem": "PEM key, if missing then server will run in http",